Refraining from non-essential travel is of utmost importance as coronavirus cases once again spike in areas across the United States.

 Scenario 3: You booked your flight with credit card rewards

 It’s not ideal, but whether or not your credit card rewards are refunded can vary based on your issuer’s guidelines and the COVID-19 cancellation policy of your airline.

 Chase, for example, is offering the option to submit a trip cancellation request for flights booked through Chase Ultimate Rewards® and trips paid for using rewards earned by an eligible Chase card.
 You must first confirm that your airline has waived trip cancellation fees.

 “If you booked with points or miles, you should get those back (not a dollar equivalent, but the actual points or miles),” Rossman says — and most likely with a waived redepositing fee.

 If you transferred your credit card rewards to book a flight

 In many instances, you cannot undo a rewards transfer from your credit card to an airline partner.
 If you booked your flight in this manner, reach out to your airline, rather than your issuer, for reimbursement information.

 Is your flight a few months down the road?
 Consider this

-“A lot of people are confused about what to do with trips in May, June, etc.,” Rossman says.
-“I recommend waiting for now.
-We can hope things will improve quickly, and maybe you’ll be able to travel as planned after all.
+“I recommend waiting for now,” Rossman says.
+“We can hope things will improve quickly, and maybe you’ll be able to travel as planned after all.
 But if not, then the fee waivers will likely be extended, or maybe the flight itself will be canceled.”